-(ii) A system consisting of water and ice : All the pieces of ice form one phase and the water another phase.
+(ii) A system comprising water and ice: All the pieces of ice form one phase and the water another phase.
 Thus, there are two phases.

-- A mixture of gases such as helium, hydrogen and argon constitutes a single phase since gases are completely miscible.
+- A mixture of gases such as helium, hydrogen and argon makes up a single-phase since gases are completely miscible.

 - Liquids may or may not form a single phase.
 It depends upon their miscibility.
-Completely miscible liquids constitute one phase system.
+Completely miscible liquids make up one phase system.
 For example, water and alcohol.

-The component of a system in equilibrium is defined as the minimum number of independently variable constituents chosen, by means of which the composition of any phase of the system can be expressed either directly or in the form of a chemical equation.
+The component of a system in equilibrium is defined as the minimum number of independently variable constituents chosen, by which the composition of any phase of the system can be expressed either directly or as a chemical equation.

 The term component actually refers to ‘’chemical constituents’’ which are present in the phases of a heterogeneous system.